Jo Elizabeth Pinto

 More About Jo Elizabeth Pinto

 Jo Elizabeth Pinto was among the first blind students to integrate the public schools in the 1970s when federal laws allowed disabled children to be educated with their peers.
-She has two college degrees and is the author of four books.
+She has two college degrees and is the author of six books.

 Prefer Audiobooks?